Nutritional Support For Anxiety

 Some of the foods that are rich in chromium include romaine lettuce, tomatoes, broccoli, and green beans.

-St. John's worth is native to South and North America, Asia and Europe, and it is well known for relieving mild to moderate anxiety, depression, and PMS.
+St. John's wort is native to South and North America, Asia, and Europe, and it is well known for relieving mild to moderate anxiety, depression, and PMS.
 When taken in high doses, it can help in severe depression.

 It has a similar effect as the standard antidepressant drug and does promote the feeling of stability and control as well as improving mood.